Benjamin Clymer: Personal life

-Clymer is an avid collector of watches and cars, and his collection has been featured in GQ and The Wall Street Journal.
+Clymer is a collector of watches and cars, and his collection has been featured in GQ and The Wall Street Journal.
 Through their shared passion for watches, Clymer has struck up friendships with other well known watch collectors such as musician John Mayer and actor and comedian Aziz Ansari.
-Clymer's vintage Porsche 356 Zagato Coupe was featured in The Wall Street Journal He is also the proud owner of an unrestored 1967 Porsche 911S.
-Clymer is married to Cara Barret who also used to work at Hodinkee and lives in rural New York.
+Clymer's vintage Porsche 356 Zagato Coupe was featured in The Wall Street Journal He is also the owner of an unrestored 1967 Porsche 911S.
+Clymer is married to Cara Barret, who used to work at Hodinkee, and they live near Pound Ridge in rural New York state.